Mugen-Spiegel/code-doc-ai/app_doc/services/post_formatter.md

 ```

 ## preview method
-The `preview` method extracts the first 100 characters of the post body and appends ellipsis to create a preview of the post.
+The `preview` method returns the first 100 characters of the post body followed by an ellipsis.
+It is used to generate a preview of the post content.

 ```ruby
 def preview